GET HELP WITH ACCESS OPTIONS

-Talk to your healthcare provider about enrolling in Kyowa Kirin Cares to receive assistance navigating access and reimbursement options for Poteligeo® (mogamulizumab-kpkc).
-As soon as you both enroll, you will be assigned a dedicated oncology nurse who will help you understand your financial options based on your insurance coverage.
+Talk to your healthcare provider about enrolling in Kyowa Kirin Cares to help with understanding your insurance coverage benefits and getting started on treatment with POTELIGEO.
+You will be assigned a dedicated Case Manager who will help you understand your benefits based on your insurance coverage.

 Commercial insurance

 If you have commercial insurance, you may be eligible to receive co-pay assistance.
-Review the terms and conditions to learn if you qualify.a,b
+Review the terms and conditions to learn if you qualify.a

 Government insurance